Plateau: Formation

 Plateaus can be formed by a number of processes, including upwelling of volcanic magma, extrusion of lava, plate tectonics movements, and erosion by water and glaciers.

 Volcanic

 Volcanic plateaus are produced by volcanic activity.
-The Columbia Plateau in the north-western United States is an example.
 They may be formed by upwelling of volcanic magma or extrusion of lava.
 The underlining mechanism in forming plateaus from upwelling starts when magma rises from the mantle, causing the ground to swell upward.
 In this way, large, flat areas of rock are uplifted to form a plateau.
 For plateaus formed by extrusion, the rock is built up from lava spreading outward from cracks and weak areas in the crust.
+The Antrim Plateau in Northern Ireland, the Deccan Plateau in India, the Big Raven Plateau in Canada, and the Columbia Plateau in the United States are examples of lava plateaus.

 Tectonic

 Tectonic plateaus are formed by tectonic plate movements which cause uplift, and are normally of a considerable size, and a fairly uniform altitude.
 Examples are the Deccan Plateau in India and the Meseta Central on the Iberian Peninsula.